radenrishwan/anime-api/README.md

     ```bash
     $ go main.exe
     ```
-3. if you build to executable file, u need running app with:
+3. if you build to executable file, you need running app with:
     ```bash
     $ ./main.exe
     ```

 ## ❤️‍🔥API DOC

-ENPOINT :
+ENDPOINT :

 ```bash
 /api/v1/anime